abbydes/ELEC5550_Group08_GITHUB/HID/README.md

 This folder contains project codes for human interface devices (HID) i.e. keyboard and mouse, and code flow diagrams.
+The table below contains updates and descriptions of each code iteration.
+These code iterations that are not the final host and device codes are located in the ARCHIVE directory.
-'Host' refers to PCB Module 1 or the transmitting side, and 'device' refers to PCB Module 2 or the receiver side.
-Directories hid_host_v7 and hid_device_9 contain the final code implemented on corresponding modules.
+- `Host` refers to PCB Module 1 or the transmitting side.
+- `Device` refers to PCB Module 2 or the receiver side.
+- Directories hid_host_v7 and hid_device_9 contain the final code implemented on corresponding modules.

 | HID Transmitter | Description | HID Receiver | Description |
 | :-------: | :------ | :-------: | :------- |